palfibogdan/FACT/notes/challenges_pitfalls.md

   implementation ad interim*)?
 If this is the case, and validation is performed on $10\%$ of the masked ground truth preferences, what do we do with the remaining masked $20\%$?
+    * If the $20\%$ sampling from the ground truth options is the case, should we sample uniformly or uniformly *per user*?
 * **Recommender evaluation metric**: it is not specified which metric is used to evaluate a recommender (validation); we set on using the metrics provided by